Research Policy Analysis and Coordination

 - a contract or grant from a nongovernmental entity sponsor, or

 - other funds from a nongovernmental entity earmarked by the donor for a specific project or for a specific researcher.

-These requirements are mandated by State regulations of the Fair Political Practices Commission, Title 2, Division 6, California Code of Regulations § 18755, “Statements of Economic Interests: Person or Persons at an Institution of Higher Education with Principal Responsibility for a Research Project.
-See also Title 2, Division 6, California Code of Regulations§18702.4(c)(2).
-(See Section 2-S01)
+These requirements are mandated by State regulations of the Fair Political Practices Commission, Title 2, Division 6, California Code of Regulations § 18755, “Statements of Economic Interests: Person or Persons at an Institution of Higher Education with Principal Responsibility for a Research Project."
+See also Title 2, Division 6, California Code of Regulations§18702.4(c), Materiality Standard: Financial Interest in Source of Gift (See Section 2-S01).

-A PI filing a Form 700-U must indicate whether he or she (or his or her spouse, registered domestic partner, or dependent children) has the following kinds of economic interest in a nongovernmental entity sponsor of their research:
+A PI filing a Form 700-U must indicate whether they (or their spouse, registered domestic partner, or dependent children) has the following kinds of economic interest in a nongovernmental entity sponsor of their research:

 - holding a position of management, or serving as a director, officer, partner, trustee, consultant or employee of the nongovernmental entity;

 - having an investment of $2000 or more in the nongovernmental entity;

 - having received income or loans of $500 or more from the nongovernmental entity during the reporting period; or gifts of $50 or more;

 - having received from the nongovernmental entity during the reporting period travel payments that are reportable as gifts or income.

 When an interest of a Principal Investigator in a sponsor is disclosed, a campus committee must review whether the contract, grant or gift can be accepted.